marcosUNLP/qonscious/README.md

 - Inversion of control: pass a callback, not a circuit
 - Built-in logging, extensibility, and fallback logic

+## Use cases

+These are some scenarios where you may use Qonscious:
+1. Run a circuit conditional on your target computer (or simulator) checking some figures of merit (e.g., number of qubits, CHSH score, etc.)
+2. Benchmark a computer (or simulator) in terms of a collection of figures of merit.
+3. Explore correlations between experiment results and figures of merit of a gicen computer (or simulator)
+4. ...

 ## Setting up dependencies

 We recommend working in a Python virtual environment.
 This snippet of code provides examples of most of the tasks you'll need to complete.